coralproject/ask-docs/README.md

 Our live documentation lives at [https://docs.coralproject.net](https://docs.coralproject.net).

-# Coral Team Notes and Instructions to edit the Docs
+# Contributing to the Docs

 Make all documentation changes to the markdown files in the `docs_dir` directory.